BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

                 <details>
                 <summary>**Important Tips**</summary>
                 <br>
-                - Notice how IN8 has been used instead of IN7 for the ADC.
-This is because later on the PA2 pin (or ADC1_IN7) will be utilised by another subsystem on the chip.
-This will be made clearer on task 4.3, where the USART system onboard the microcontroller is turned on.
-This will save time later.<br><br>- A capacitor is used between ground and supply voltage to smooth our any voltage drops from the microcontroller.
+                - A capacitor is used between ground and supply voltage to smooth our any voltage drops from the microcontroller.
 As the device needs to power itself and supply power to other logical outputs, the power it outputs can fluctuate.
-Adding a capacitor is a common passive component that is capable of storing electrical charge and discharge when less power is being supplied.
+Adding a capacitor is a common method used to storing electrical charge and discharge when less power is being supplied.
 This allows the circuit to operate at a steady and constant voltage.<br><br>- It also means that noisy signals can be smoothed out.
 This is because capacitors suck up voltage, meaning they can take out large peaks in signals.
 However, if the signal starts to lessen in voltage they will start to supply voltage.
 This hence produces a signal that is smoother, because the peaks and troughs are brought closer together.
                 </details>
         </details>
 <br>